bruceharrison1984/chronos-ami/README.md

 ##or
 sudo systemctl enable cardano-relay.service
 ```

-## Logging
-Plain text logs are sent to journalctl based on service name.
-File-based JSON logs are saved to `/cardano/logs`, which are generally more useful for log
-aggregation.
-File-based logs are auto-rotated by cardano-node.

 ## Usage
 This image can be used as is, with manual configuration changes made to get it up and running.
 UserData/CloudInit could also be used to automate